apache/flink/docs/dev/table/connect.md

     # optional: connection properties to be used during REST communication to Elasticsearch
     .connection_max_retry_timeout(3)    # optional: maximum timeout (in milliseconds) between retries .connection_path_prefix("/v1")      # optional: prefix string to be added to every REST communication )
+.withFormat(                      // required: specify the table format that elasticsearch connector need, ...                             // supported table formats is only JSON.
+To get more information, please
+                                  // refer section Table format.
+)
 {% endhighlight %}
 </div>